opreaadrian/opreaadrian.github.io/_posts/2016-09-16-top-5-things-to-consider-when-choosing-a-new-technology.md

 ---
 layout: post
-title: "Top 5 things to consider when chosing a new technology"
+title: "Top 5 things to consider when choosing a new technology"
 pub_date: 2016-09-16 10:00:00 AM
 last_modified: 2016-09-16 10:00:00 AM
-permalink: /top-5-things-to-consider-when-chosing-a-new-technology/
+permalink: /top-5-things-to-consider-when-choosing-a-new-technology/
 categories:
   - prouctivity
 published: true
 author: "Adrian Oprea"
 twitter: "@opreaadrian"
 keywords: productivity, scalability, technologies, software development, recipes, javascript, reactjs, react, angular, angular2, aurelia, libraries, front-end
-featured_image: /images/posts/top-5-things-to-consider-when-chosing-a-new-technology/post.jpg
+featured_image: /images/posts/top-5-things-to-consider-when-choosing-a-new-technology/post.jpg
 ---

 There is a saying that naming things is the most difficult part of software development and it is 100% true.
-At the same time, chosing technologies, libraries, platforms or programming languages can be just as hard.
+At the same time, choosing technologies, libraries, platforms or programming languages can be just as hard.
 There are many aspects to consider, besides how we feel about it or if it is trendy or not.
 Judging a framework, for example, only by its popularity and how bad you want to work with it, without looking at some numbers is a thing I call Resume-Driven Development (RDD) and has nothing to do with healthy software development practices.
 In this article, I will share with you, my process for making such difficult choices.

 ## Table of contents